ZurichNLP/sdg_swisstext_2024_sharedtask/README.md

 - 2024/05/10: Test data with 156 new abstracts for Task 1 has been released:
   `data/task1_test-covered.jsonl`.
 Good luck with your submission!
+- 2024/05/13: Test data with 91 abstracts for Task 2 has been released:
+  `data/task2_test-covered.jsonl`.
+Good luck with your submission!

 ## Submissions